ffplayout/ffplayout/docs/developer.md

 ## Build ffplayout

-For compiling use always the news Rust version, the best is to install it from [rustup](https://rustup.rs/).
+For compiling, use the latest stable Rust version from [rustup](https://rustup.rs/).

 ### Cross Compile